Constellation-Labs/documentation-hub/validate/validator/providers.md

 ## Hosting Providers {#hosting-providers}
 A hosting provider is similar to a cloud provider because they are both web-based services, however, a cloud provider offers you more control over building, deploying and self-managing your node instance, while a hosting provider offers limited space and power.

+Conversely, a hosting provider can offer you a full dedicated physical machine to administer.

 ## Bare Metal {#bare-metal}
 A bare metal server is a physical computer designed to run dedicated services by a single tenant.
 You can run this dedicated server in its own data center, colocation center, an office, or even out of your own home.
 Because you have full control over everything from hardware to software, this option should be reserved for advanced operators requiring even more customization and resources.